m3g/CellListMap.jl/docs/src/ParticleSystem.md

     number of particles and `D` is the dimension (2 or 3).
 With that the number of cells will be close to `n` in the worst case.

 ### Coordinates as matrices

-!!! compat
-    Support for input coordinates in matrix format in the `PeriodicSystem` interface was introduced in version `0.8.28`.

 Coordinates can also be provided as matrices of size `(D,N)` where `D` is the dimension (2 or 3) and `N` is the number of particles.
 For example: